Data protection

 What is Vimeo?

-On our website, we use videos of the company Vimeo.
-This video portal is operated by Vimeo LLC, 555 West 18th Street, New York, New York 10011, USA.
+We also use videos from Vimeo on our website.
+The video portal is operated by Vimeo LLC, 555 West 18th Street, New York, New York 10011, USA.
 With the help of a plug-in, we can display interesting video material directly on our website.
-Consequently, some of your data may be transmitted to Vimeo.
-In this privacy policy we want to explain to you what data this is, why we use Vimeo and how you can manage your data or prevent data transmission.
+Certain data from you may be transmitted to Vimeo.
+In this privacy policy, we will show you what data is involved, why we use Vimeo, and how you can manage or prevent your data and the data transmission.

-Vimeo is a video platform that was founded in 2004 and introduced video streaming in HD quality in 2007.
-Since 2015 it has been possible to stream in 4k Ultra HD.
-The use of the portal is free of charge, but it also contains certain paid content.
-Compared to the market leader YouTube, Vimeo attaches great importance to valuable content in good quality.
-On the one hand, the portal offers a lot of artistic content such as music videos and short films.
-On the other hand, it also offers useful documentaries on a broad spectrum of topics.
+Vimeo is a video platform that was founded in 2004 and has allowed streaming of videos in HD quality since 2007.
+Since 2015, streaming in 4k Ultra HD has also been possible.
+The use of the portal is free, but paid content can also be published.
+Compared to the market leader YouTube, Vimeo primarily values high-quality content.
+The portal offers many artistic contents such as music videos and short films, as well as informative documentaries on various topics.

 Why do we use Vimeo on our website?

-The aim of our website is to provide you the best possible content, in the easiest and most accessible way we can.
-We will only be satisfied with our service, once we have reached that goal.
-The video service Vimeo supports us in achieving this goal.
-Vimeo gives us the opportunity to present high quality content to you directly on our website.
-Instead of us merely giving you a link to an interesting video, you can watch the video here with us.
-This extends our service and makes it easier for you to access interesting content.
-Therefore, in addition to our texts and images, we can also offer video content.
+The goal of our web presence is to provide you with the best possible content.
+And as easily accessible as possible.
+Only when we have achieved this are we satisfied with our service.
+The video service Vimeo helps us achieve this goal.
+Vimeo gives us the opportunity to present high-quality content directly on our website.
+Instead of just giving you a link to an interesting video, you can watch the video right here with us.
+This expands our service and makes it easier for you to access interesting content.
+Thus, we offer video content in addition to our texts and images.

 What data is stored on Vimeo?

-When you open a site on our website that has a Vimeo video embedded to it, your browser will connect to Vimeo’s servers, and a data transmission will take place.
-The data are then collected, stored and processed on Vimeo’s servers.
+When you visit a page on our website that has an embedded Vimeo video, your browser connects to the servers of Vimeo.
+This results in data transmission.
+This data is collected, stored, and processed on Vimeo's servers.
 Regardless of whether you have a Vimeo account or not, Vimeo collects data about you.
-This includes your IP address, technical information about your browser type, your operating system or very basic device information.
-Furthermore, Vimeo store information on what website you use their service on and which actions (web activities) you carry out on our website.
-These web activities include e.g. session duration, bounce rate or which button you clicked on our site that contains a Vimeo function.
+This includes your IP address, technical information about your browser type, your operating system, or basic device information.
+Furthermore, Vimeo stores information about which website you are using the Vimeo service on and what actions (web activities) you perform on our website.
+These web activities include session duration, bounce rate, or which button you clicked on our website with the embedded Vimeo feature.
 Vimeo can track and store these actions using cookies and similar technologies.

-If you are logged in as a registered member of Vimeo, more data may be collected, since a bigger number of cookies may already have been set in your browser.
-Furthermore, your actions on our website are directly linked to your Vimeo account.
-To prevent this, you must log out of Vimeo while “surfing” our website.
+If you are logged in as a registered member of Vimeo, more data can usually be collected, as more cookies may have already been set in your browser.
+Additionally, your actions on our website are directly linked to your Vimeo account.
+To prevent this, you must log out of Vimeo while “browsing” our website.

-Below we will show you an array of cookies Vimeo sets when you are on a website containing an integrated Vimeo function.
+Below we show you cookies that are set by Vimeo when you are on a webpage with integrated Vimeo functionality.
 This list is not exhaustive and assumes that you do not have a Vimeo account.

 Name: player